Kwoth/NadekoBot/commandlist.md

 `.scsc`  |  Starts an instance of cross server channel.
 You will get a token as a DMthat other people will use to tune in to the same instance
 `.jcsc`  |  Joins current channel to an instance of cross server channel using the token.
-`.lcsc`  |  Leaves Cross server channel instance from this channel `.asar`  |  Adds a role, or list of roles separated by whitespace(use quotations for multiword roles) to the list of self-assignable roles. |  .asar Gamer
+`.lcsc`  |  Leaves Cross server channel instance from this channel `.asar`  |  Adds a role, or list of roles separated by whitespace(use quotations for multiword roles) to the list of self-assignable roles. |  .asar Gamer "Gamer Girl"
-`.rsar`  |  Removes a specified role from the list of self-assignable roles.
-`.lsar`  |  Lits all self-assignable roles.
+`.rsar`  |  Removes a specified role from the list of self-assignable roles.  | .rsar role1 "role 2" `.lsar`  |  Lits all self-assignable roles.
 `.iam`  |  Adds a role to you that you choose.
 Role must be on a list of self-assignable roles. |  .iam Gamer `.iamn`, `.iamnot`  |  Removes a role to you that you choose.
 Role must be on a list of self-assignable roles. |  .iamn Gamer